serverless/event-gateway/README.md

 teams, eliminates effort spent redeploying functions, and allows you to easily share events across functions, HTTP services, even different cloud providers.

+* Function input or output may be configured to feed a topic
+* Functions may be registered as subscribers to topics.
+When an event is published into the topic, all subscribers are called asynchronously with the event as its argument.
+The gateway recursively passes events from publishing functions to subscribing ones.
+* If a function produces to two topics, and another function subscribes to both, the produced event is deduplicated so that the subscribing function is not called twice for the same thing.
+* A topic may feed into another topic.
+This is useful for simplifying configuration of both publishers and subscribers who would like to operate at a variety of granularities and groupings.
+Can form graphs, rather than rigid trees that result from a hierarchical model.

 #### Example: Subscribe To An Event From The Same Namespace

 ```javascript